 Prerequisite: Computer and Information Sciences 192 with a grade of "C" or better, or equivalent.
 This course introduces students to data structures and object-oriented software engineering.
-Emphasis is placed on basic data structures, including collections and linked structures (stacks, queues, lists, arrays, trees, and hashes) from the perspective of object-oriented implementation.
-Topics also include object-oriented analysis, design, and implementation in popular programming languages, such as C++, C#, and Java.
-This course is designed for students majoring in computer information systems and professionals in the field who want to update their skills.
+Emphasis is placed on implementing basic data structures, including collections and linked structures (stacks, queues, lists, arrays, trees, and hash tables) from the perspective of object-oriented programming.
+Topics include algorithms, object-oriented analysis, and the design and implementation of data structures in C++.
+This course is designed for students majoring in computer information systems and professionals in the field who want to update their programming skills.
 (FT) AA/AS; CSU; UC.